Tributary: A Qwalsius-Shaun Peterson Solo Exhibit

 This exhibition invites viewers to immerse themselves in Sabin’s unique perspective on the interplay between the physical and spiritual realms.
 From his early paintings to his evolution into wood carving and bronze sculpting, Hib Sabin’s Cast of Characters showcases the full spectrum of his artistic output.
 While this retrospective is intended as the capstone to Sabin’s remarkable career, it may not mark the absolute end of his artistic contributions.
 The future may hold smaller, focused exhibitions, potentially featuring his drawings.
 However, Cast of Characters is the definitive celebration of Hib Sabin’s enduring legacy in the contemporary art world.

-There will also be an artist talk with Hib Sabin on Friday, September 5.
+There will also be a FREE RSVP based artist talk with Hib Sabin on Friday, September 5.
 More info to come.

 Luminosity: Our Annual Group Glass Exhibit